 When Cobb angle exceeds 20º, it’s a time for heightened vigilance for parents of children with juvenile scoliosis.
 Whether or not bracing is recommended will also depend on a combination of factors other than Cobb angle.
 These include age, stage of development, existing postural imbalances, and family history.
 As the 25º mark approaches, a bracing recommendation is more likely.

-For curves at or exceeding 25º, we typically recommend immediate bracing with the Chêneau-Gensingen brace in order to try to make improvements and stay ahead of the curve as a child grows.
-At this point, continuing to watch and wait and failing to take proactive steps is not in your child’s best interest according to the current literature and statistics on juvenile scoliosis.
-By taking the appropriate actions, parents can take steps to try to use their child’s remaining growth as an opportunity for correction.
+Depending on the case of juvenile scoliosis, when a patient has a curve measuring 20º – 25º, or more, we typically recommend immediate bracing with the Chêneau-Gensingen brace.
+The purpose of this is to stay ahead of the curve and work toward spinal improvement as a child grows.
+At this point, we feel strongly that continuing to watch and wait while failing to take proactive steps is not in your child’s best interest.
+This is in accordance with the current literature and known statistics on juvenile scoliosis.
+By taking the appropriate actions, parents can take steps to attempt to use their child’s remaining growth as an opportunity for correction.

 Our approach to scoliosis bracing for young children is to take advantage of growth to remodel the spine.
 The Cheneau-Gensingen brace uses strategic pressure points to target scoliosis curves and uses voids/openings in the brace to replicate Schroth breathing while the child wears their scoliosis brace.
-Our Schroth method brace differs significantly from other scoliosis braces (the Boston brace, the Charleston brace, the Providence brace, or the Wilmington Brace etc.) in that it is a 3D asymmetric brace.
-That means it aims to improve the spine in the three planes of scoliosis with the goal of overcorrection, when possible.
+The Gensingen Brace is a Schroth method brace (directly from the Schroth family).
+It differs significantly from other scoliosis braces used here in the US for years (the Boston brace, the Charleston brace, the Providence brace, the Wilmington Brace etc.) in that it is a 3D asymmetric brace.
+That means it aims to improve the spine in the three planes of scoliosis with the goal of overcorrection, when possible (usually more mild to mildly moderate curves).

-With scoliosis, there are a couple of advantages to beginning bracing early.
+With juvenile scoliosis, there are advantages to bracing early.
 One is that younger children, as a rule, are more likely to have flexible spines.
-This makes the spine more amenable to bracing and increases the likelihood of a good in-brace correction.
+This makes the spine more amenable to bracing and increases the likelihood of a very good in-brace correction.
 In-brace correction is important for reducing asymmetrical spinal loading during growth so that the spine can grow properly.